selenebun/bullethell/README.md

 #### Debugging controls
 * B to skip to boss fight
-* D to toggle debug display
+* F to toggle FPS display
+* H to toggle displaying hitboxes
+* S to toggle starfield